2025ac05880-harikiran/AIMLCZC565_MLassignment2/README.md

 | **Random Forest (Ensemble)** | Delivered performance very close to Logistic Regression, with Accuracy (~0.875), Precision (~0.862), Recall (~0.875), and the highest F1 Score (~0.848) among all models.
 It also achieved the highest AUC (~0.870), demonstrating the strongest overall ranking and class-discrimination capability. |
 | **Overall Winner** | **Logistic Regression** is selected as the overall model based on the highest Accuracy (~87.8%) and MCC (~0.436), while also maintaining a strong F1 Score (~0.863).
 Random Forest is a very close alternative and achieves the best AUC (~0.870) and F1 Score (~0.848), making it particularly attractive when ranking/discrimination capability is prioritized.
 For this project, Logistic Regression is preferred for its combination of predictive performance, interpretability, and computational efficiency. |

-## Overall Project Winner

-The **Logistic Regression** model is selected as the overall winner for this marketing campaign classification task.
-It achieved the highest Accuracy (~87.8%) and MCC (~0.436), while maintaining a strong F1 Score (~0.863).
-These results indicate that Logistic Regression provides a strong balance of predictive performance, reliability, interpretability, and computational efficiency.

-The **Random Forest** model is a close second and deserves consideration for scenarios where ranking and class-discrimination capability are more important.
-It achieved the highest AUC (~0.870) and the highest F1 Score (~0.848).
-Therefore, both models are strong candidates, but **Logistic Regression is retained as the final model for this project based on the overall evaluation criteria**.